Jim Engles

 Jim Engles (born August 18, 1968) is an American college basketball coach and the former coach of the Columbia Lions men's basketball team.
 He has also been the head men's basketball coach at the New Jersey Institute of Technology (NJIT).
 He replaced Jim Casciano.
 In Engles' first season (2008), the NJIT Highlanders snapped their Division I-record 51-game losing streak with a win over Bryant.
 Under Engles, NJIT reached the CIT semifinals in both 2015 and 2016.
 Engles had been an assistant coach at Columbia before taking over as head coach at NJIT.

+On August 19, 2026, Engles was named the Director of Golf at Wagner.